tuftsdatalab/Research_Technology_Bioinformatics/workshops/hpcForLifeSciences_July2022/NgsDataAlignmentViewing/lessons/lesson1.md

 0 + 0 with mate mapped to a different chr (mapQ>=5)
 ```

-Samtools flagstat is a great way to check to make sure that the aligment meets the quality expected.
+Samtools flagstat is a great way to check to make sure that the alignment meets the quality expected.
-In this case, >X% properly paired and mapped indicates a high quality alignment.
+In this case, >75% properly paired and mapped indicates a high quality alignment.

 ## Summary